 7) Company expansion

-With Bumble Bizz, they could partner with influencers that already had large followings that had a career-oriented mindset.
+With Bumble Bizz, they could partner with influencers who already had large followings and had a career-oriented mindset.
 The mutually beneficial relationship allowed the brand to expand its awareness for brands trying to enter new markets or find industry professionals.
 Since influencer marketing has become a massive part of any company’s marketing strategy, Bumble’s move to connect with career-minded influencers was essential for networking and communication to help spread their message.

 8) Helping audiences

-Because of the pandemic, Bumble released features on their app to improve the way people connected during social distancing.
+Due to the pandemic, Bumble released features on their app to improve the way people connected during social distancing.
 They included a “Virtual Dating” badge for users’ profiles that were open to date exclusively online.
 The badge allowed users to find and filter matches that were looking to date virtually.
 By offering new tools, the dating platform noticed a 29% increase in usage during the pandemic.
 They have continued looking for and creating tools to enhance users’ chat experiences and get to know other users better.

 9) Revenue model